Skip to navigation Skip to content

 Choosing the Right Conductive Fabric Gasket for Your Application

-We’ve covered what conductive fabric gaskets/fabric-over-foam gaskets are, how they work, and their applications.
-Depending on your application and requirements, this type of gasket may be the answer to your prayers.
+We've covered what conductive fabric gaskets/fabric-over-foam gaskets are, how they work, and their applications.
+Depending on your application and requirements, this type of gasket may be the answer to your EMI shielding needs.

 sumbit-a-design